andreijiroh-dev/website/markdown/index.md

 My journey in coding started at [Glitch.com](https://glitch.com) in 2017-2018 to learn a bit of Node.js, while my Linux journey started few months after that using VirtualBox.
-Some suggest that it started off being a ~~internet addict~~ (the strikethough words is a bit of a stigma in itself due to being one of my coping mechanisms while autistic myself)[^6] chronically online Autist myself.
+Some suggest that it started off being a ~~internet addict~~ (the words in strikethrough is a bit of a stigma in itself due to being one of my coping mechanisms while autistic myself)[^6] chronically online Autist myself.

 I code, usually in JavaScript for backend stuff, especially building APIs and learning all things databases through Prisma, to learn how to build apps and tools.
-Although I am sort of semi-closeted disabled person
+Although I am sort of semi-closeted and introverted neurodivergent person

-I use Linux, since using Windows is always a nightmare for not only software development (yes, WSL exists but why not go bare metal?) but as a regular user from performance standpoint but to al
+I use Linux, since using Windows is always a nightmare for not only software development (yes, WSL exists but why not go bare metal?) but as a regular user from performance standpoint but to learn the pain of being a system administrator and DevOps engineer

 ## Tools I use and my setup